-We understand that equal access can sometimes mean being accompanied by an Assistance Animal.
-To help us support you and your Assistance Animal on site, we have an application and registration process for Guide Dogs, Hearing Dogs and trained Assistance Animals to be allowed onto the festival site.
+We also welcome Assistance Animals and encourage you to register your Assistance Animal prior to attending the festival.
+To help us support you and your Assistance Animal on site, we have an application and registration process for Guide Dogs, Hearing Dogs and trained Assistance Animals to be allowed onto the festival site

 Click here to complete the Assistance Animal Application Form OR

 Accessible toilets can be found in a central location within the festival village and in the Accessible Camping area in Season Camping.

 On the evening of the Fire Event (1st Jan), a shuttle bus will transport patrons with access needs and one carer to the Amphitheatre.
 Once you are on site, please register for the shuttle bus with the Accessible Camping staff (office located in Accessible Camping area, opposite amenity block 38).
 Please note that this vehicle is a standard small bus and numbers are limited.

 AUSLAN INTERPRETED EVENTS / PERFORMANCES

 Auslan interpreters will interpret selected events at the festival.
 Look for the ‘interpreted’ symbol *insert symbol* in the Day Programme Guide.

 - Arrive 10 minutes before the start time.

 - Ask them to show you the best place to sit, so you can see the Interpreter clearly

 - For The Welcome Ceremony, ask Infology for the best place to sit so you can see the Interpreter.